TaciturnCoder/ConsoleFun/ReadMe.md

 [//]: # ( See the License for the permissions and limitations.                )

 # ConsoleFun
-Console Manipulation Functions
+Cross-Platform Console Manipulation Functions

 For C under Windows (32-bit & 64-bit) and Linux (32-bit & 64-bit)

-For Java (version 16 or higher) under JVM (64-bit only) using JNI (under Windows only)
+For Java under JVM (64-bit only) using JNI (under Windows and Linux only)

 ## Source Code
 Published at https://github.com/TaciturnCoder/ConsoleFun